flxai/pyceau/README.md

 * ¹ [David Eppstein](https://arxiv.org/abs/cs/0004003)
 * ² [Sören Wegener](https://github.com/soerface)

-To execute all of these one after another using the less strenuous flicker filter the following bash snippet may help:
+To execute all of these one after another using the least strenuous flicker filter the following bash snippet may help:

 ```bash
 for rules in $(grep -Eo '[0-9]+/[0-9]+ +\|' README.md | cut -d\  -f1); do